Mohammed1L/Health-Portal/README.md

 ---

-**Note:** The appointment booking and health-record modules require the backend server to be running.
+**Note:** The appointment booking and health-record modules (and the medications/reminder system) require the backend server to be running.
 If the backend is not active, these features will show empty states or controlled error messages.